– OLD IS NEW –

 Founded in 2012 by Sylvia and Daniel Janssen, 877 WORKSHOP is a multi-disciplinary brand based in Hamburg, Germany.

-877 WORKSHOP are Sylvia and Daniel Janssen – a husband-and-wife team which loves almost forgotten crafts and techniques and bring them back to life with new designs.
-Since 2012 we manufacture casual goods for men with a contemporary and effortless look in our workshop in Hamburg, Germany.
+We love almost forgotten crafts and techniques and bring them back to life with new designs.
+We manufacture casual goods for men with a vintage inspired and at the same time contemporary and effortless look.
+Quality products filled with soul and character.

 HISTORICAL TOOLS AND TECHNIQUES

-Besides metallworks we are absolutely fascinated by historic machine embroidery.
+Besides metalworks we are absolutely fascinated by historic machine embroidery.
 We have a vintage Chain Stitching machine from 1920 and a freemotion embroidery machine from 1950.
 Both machines are operated freehand – the Chain Stitching machine is operated by guiding the needle with a crank handle along the drawing, for the free motion embroidery a stitching frame is moved by hand to create the motif.
 You can literally write and paint with theses machines.
-The process is extremely time-consuming and It is not surprising that is was replaced by computer embroidery to be economically viable.
+The process is very time-consuming and so it's not surprising that is was replaced by computer embroidery to be economically viable.
 But in the end the making is so much fun and the results are absolutely unique with a charming imperfect look and feel.

 Natural leather from Germany